bkaplan-github/parameterized-content-block/README.md

     </table>

 ### Text Input
+Text input is the default input type so no "type" data is required.
 A rollover description can be added to a text input by adding "description" data.
 See the "Body_Text" parameter in the above example.

 ### Selection Input
 A selection input is specified by adding "type" data with a value of "selection".
+The options for the selection list are specified using the "options" data.
 A rollover description can be added to a selection input by adding "description" data.
-The options for the selection list are specified using the "options" data.
 See the "Text_Color" parameter in the above example.

 The options of a selection parameter can define a value that is different than the option text displayed in the list using the following syntax:

-    SET @Text_Color = "#ff0000" /* {"description":"select a text color","type":"selection","options":[{"value":"#ff0000","text":"Red"},{"value":"#00ff00","text":"Green"},{"value":"#0000ff","text":"Blue"}]} */
+    SET @Text_Color = "#ff0000" /* {"type":"selection","options":[{"value":"#ff0000","text":"Red"},{"value":"#00ff00","text":"Green"},{"value":"#0000ff","text":"Blue"},"description":"select a text color"]} */

 ## Future Enhancements
 Add support for other types of inputs (sliders, color pickers, etc).